Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

 In Fig.~\ref{fig1} the case $a_{12}/a=-1.2$ is considered and we show results for the isothermal pressure at the lowest temperature considered in this work.
-This choice of $T$ makes the PIMC simulation for densities in the deep quantum degenerate regime highly demanding in terms of the required number of beads $M$ and calculations can be safely carried out only for relatively small system sizes.
-In Fig.~\ref{fig1}, the total number of particles is $N=216$ and at the highest density shown the required number of beads is $M=160$.
+This choice of $T$ makes the PIMC simulation for densities in the deep quantum degenerate regime highly demanding in terms of the required number of imaginary time steps $M$ and calculations can be safely carried out only for relatively small system sizes.
+In Fig.~\ref{fig1}, the total number of particles is $N=216$ and at the highest density shown the required number of imaginary time steps is $M=160$.
 The comparison with the $T=0$ case is important to understand the effects of a finite temperature.
 In fact, at $T=0$ the pressure can be calculated using the energy functional in Ref.~\cite{PhysRevLett.115.155302} yielding the result

 in terms of the coupling constant $g=\frac{4\pi\hbar^2a}{m}$.
 The first term in the equation above is negative and corresponds to the mean-field instability while the second term is positive and provides the beyond mean-field stabilizing effect.
-As shown in Fig.~\ref{fig1}, the pressure in Eq.~(\ref{Petrov}) decreases with density, resulting in a negative inverse compressibility $\kappa_T^{-1}=n\frac{dp}{dn}$, then reaches a minimum, and finally it increases monotonously.
+As shown in Fig.~\ref{fig1}, the pressure in Eq.~(\ref{Petrov}) decreases with density, resulting in a negative inverse compressibility $\kappa_T^{-1}=n\frac{dp}{dn}$, then reaches a minimum, and finally it increases monotonically.
 The density at which the pressure crosses the $p=0$ value corresponds to the minimum of the energy functional and is the equilibrium density of the liquid phase reached in the center of large droplets.
+The corresponding gas parameter $na^3\sim10^{-4}$ agrees with the estimated value for the droplets observed in experiments~\cite{Science.359.301,PhysRevLett.120.235301,PhysRevResearch.1.033155}.
 This picture changes completely at $T>0$ where the liquid is no longer in equilibrium with the vacuum at zero pressure, but with a low density gas at some finite value of $p$.
 At finite $T$ an important density scale is the BEC density $n_{\mathrm{BEC}}=2\zeta(3/2)/\lambda_T^3$, where each component would undergo BEC in the absence of interactions (here $\lambda_T=\sqrt{2\pi\hbar^2/mk_BT}$ is the thermal wavelength and $\zeta(3/2)\simeq2.612$).
 For densities below $n_{\mathrm{BEC}}$ the mixture is in the gas phase and the pressure can be safely calculated using the Hartree-Fock scheme

 where the factor 2 in the first term is due to exchange effects in the normal phase and the effective chemical potential $\tilde{\mu}$ is fixed by the normalization $n=2g_{3/2}(e^{\beta\tilde{\mu}})/\lambda_T^3$ in terms of the standard special Bose functions $g_\nu(z)$.
 It is important to stress that well-grounded approximate theories do not exist for $n>n_{\mathrm{BEC}}$: at the mean-field level one predicts a negative compressibility while beyond mean-field Bogoliubov approaches are plagued by a complex value of the speed of sound in the spectrum of elementary excitations~\footnote{At extremely low temperatures and close to the equilibrium density of the liquid at $T=0$, one can use the positive compressibility of the liquid state from Eq.~(\ref{Petrov}) to estimate the contribution to thermodynamics from phonon excitations as in Ref.~\cite{10.21468/SciPostPhys.9.2.020}}.